 Electricians are frequently lone working and need a reliable way they can communicate with their employers.
 They need to have a way to check in at pre-arranged times, call for help if needed or have an alert triggered if they can’t request help themselves.

-Ok Alone, the lone worker safety app allows workers to check in at set intervals (from every 10 minutes to 10 hours), has help alerts that can be sent to request immediate assistance and GPS that is used to locate a worker if they do not respond to messages or reminders after a missed check in.
+Ok Alone, the lone worker safety monitoring app, allows workers to check in at set intervals (from every 10 minutes to 10 hours), has help alerts that can be sent to request immediate assistance and GPS that is used to locate a worker if they do not respond to messages or reminders after a missed check in.

 High Risk Check In